 Law Enforcement Officers (LEOs) have a super demanding job and need a watch that is up to the task.
-After speaking with LEOs and conducting other online research, we believe the best watches for LEOs have the following attributes:
+After speaking with LEOs (police officers and military police) and conducting other online research, we the best watches for LEOs have the following attributes:

 The entry level G-Shock by Casio has a lot going for it.
-It’s cheap, super tough and has enough basic features to get the job done.
+It’s cheap, super tough, shock resistant and has enough basic features to get the job done.

 The popularity of this watch has led to it achieving cult status, which has only increased since the release of the popular Equalizer movies where Denzel wears a slightly modified version of the Suunto Core All Black.